visual-layer/fastdup/RUN.md

         num_images (int): Number of images to run on.
 Default is -1 which means run on all the images in the image_dir folder.

+        turi_param (str): Optional additional parameters for turi.
+Supported paramets are:
-        nnmodel (str): Nearest Neighbor model for clustering the features together, when using turi (has no effect when using faiss).
-Supported options are brute_force (exact), ball_tree and lsh (both approximate).
+        - nnmodel=0|1|2Nearest Neighbor model for clustering the features together, when using turi (has no effect when using faiss).
+Supported options are 0=brute_force (exact), 1=ball_tree and 2=lsh (both approximate).
 Default is brute_force.
+        - ccthreshold=XX where XX in the range [0,1].
+Construct similarities graph when the similarity > XX.
+        - run_cc=0|1 Distable/enable connected components computation on the graph of similarities.
+        - run_pagerank=0|1 Disable/enable pagerank computation on the graph of similarities.
+        - run_degree=0|1 Distable/enable degree distribution computation on the graph of similarities,

         distance (str): Distance metric for the Nearest Neighbors algorithm.
 Default is cosine.
 Other distances are euclidean, squared_euclidean, manhattan.